 However, within the world’s medical systems, doctors and neurologist etc. are still led to believe that withdrawal symptoms will only last a few weeks or months at most.
 If they were to actually listen to what long term Benzo patients are actually saying, they would quickly find out that that is simply NOT TRUE.

-Here is a sample account of one patients actual, and yet so typical, experience:
+Here is a sample account of patient Joss Morton's actual, and yet so typical, experience:

 My doctor “had no training in severe withdrawal reactions.
 Likewise the neurologist, who was aware of the Ashton Manual, told me that the symptoms could not be withdrawal because it had been 2 months since I stopped taking them.
 I have yet to be able to find out why doctors believe this.
 Where have the myths around withdrawal from prescribed drugs come from?
 Why are doctors unable to believe the evidence before them and patient accounts of their experiences?
 Given the neurologist had read Prof Aston’s work why could he not make the connection between my symptoms and what she says about the length of time withdrawal lasts, the severity and variety of symptoms and that patients can experience them over months or even years?”